Difference between Electrical Conductor, Semiconductor, and Insulator

 What is Insulator?

-Insulators are the type of electrical material that possesses high resistivity.
+Insulators are a type of electrical material that possesses high resistivity.
 It has a resistivity of more than 104 Ohm-meter or inversely low conductivity.
-There almost no free electrons available for carrying current in insulators.
-A large voltage in the insulator may not cause current because of the unavailability of free electrons.
+There are almost no free electrons available for carrying current in insulators.
+A large voltage in the insulator may not cause a current because of the unavailability of free electrons.
 The insulator may have a very small current called leakage current.

 Most non-metals are insulators, where bonds have the desire to catch more electrons.
-Therefore, a significant amount of external energy may not able to extract an electron free.
+Therefore, a significant amount of external energy may not be able to extract an electron-free.
 In ionic material, all the ions are arranged together such that there are no carries available for current to carry.

 What is Semiconductor?

 The semiconductor has a resistivity between 10-4 and 104 ohm-meters.
-At normal temperature, the resistivity of a semiconductor is comparatively high.
+At normal temperatures, the resistivity of a semiconductor is comparatively high.
 But as temperature increases, the resistivity decreases.
-A semiconductor is mostly having four electrons in its valence shell and belong to coulomb 3 and 4 of the periodic table.
+A semiconductor mostly has four electrons in its valence shell and belongs to coulombs 3 and 4 of the periodic table.

 The number of free electrons in a semiconductor is very few at ambient temperature.
 Where external energy i.e. increase in temperature can increase the number of free electrons.
 A semiconductor is the basis of modern electronics.
-The best example of a semiconductor is Germanium, Silicon and Gallium Arsenide, etc.
+The best examples of semiconductors are Germanium, Silicon, Gallium Arsenide, etc.

 Conclusion